11 Easy Caviar Recipes and Essential Techniques

 Here are caviar-centric apps that you can whip up at the beginning of your next dinner party.

 Potatoes have long been a caviar accomplice in the kitchen, and this classic recipe for caviar pays tribute to that legacy.
-New potatoes have an undeniable appeal already, varying in color and size with the perfect mix of a waxy and starchy texture.
+New potatoes have an undeniable appeal, varying in color and size, with the perfect mix of waxy and starchy texture.

 How you want to present these potatoes is up to you.
-Either slice them up into thin coin-shaped segments or carve them so that they can stand up straight with a flat surface at the top, ideal for a small mound of caviar to sit.
+Either slice them into thin, coin-shaped segments or carve them so that they can stand upright with a flat surface at the top, ideal for a small mound of caviar to sit on.

-This is an appetizer where the ingredients are doing most of the heavy lifting for you.
+This appetizer's ingredients do most of the heavy lifting for you.
 Your main responsibility is to bring them together in harmony by ensuring the proper proportions and the right level of seasoning.

-This dish calls for salmon and fresh diced tomato to form the foundation of the tartare, and some finely chopped herbs and spices can be included to add some character.
+This dish calls for salmon and freshly diced tomato to form the foundation of the tartare, and some finely chopped herbs and spices can be included to add some character.

-The most difficult step is incorporating the caviar, which shouldn’t be handled with force under any circumstances.
+The most challenging step is incorporating the caviar, which shouldn’t be handled roughly under any circumstances.
 Instead, gently fold small scoops of caviar into your tartare mix and carefully mold the mixture into discs just prior to serving.

 3. Creative Caviar Canapés